badwriter123/my_JS_Machine_coding_Practise_Problems/README.md

 <h4>11.
 Feb 20 2026 Problem -> File system module.
 Basic file system functionalities like Create, Append, Read, Write and Delete.
 Tests user knowledge in FS (file system) module.
 </h4>
 <h4>12.
 Feb 20 2026 Problem -> File system module.
 File system functionalities using Async/Await.
 As Async/Await are more production friendly and handle requests concurrently, the basic file system can be looped back and written in Async/Await.
 Tests user knowledge in Asynchronous Javascript WRT file system (FS) module.</h4>
+<h4>13.
+Feb 23 2026 Problem -> OS module.
+Info regarding the machine / server can be known in realtime for monitoring during production.
+Tests user knowledge in OS module system and it's functionalities.</h4>
 </h2>